All Episodes

 And I had also a pulsating magnetron, a mechanically pulsed magnetron.

-Good Lord, you had a whole soup of things electromagnetic and otherwise going on in there.
+Good Lord, you had a whole soup of things, electromagnetic and otherwise going on in there.

 Quite a bit.

-I had at least in equipment weight from that time period by the moving company, 22 tons of stuff.
+I had at least equipment weight from that time period by the moving company, 22 tons of stuff.

 22 tons.

-I peaked up at that level.
+I peaked up at that level, had so many different experiments running, too.

-John, if I might ask, equipment of this magnitude would take some amount of financing to put together?
+John, if I might ask, equipment of this magnitude would take some amount of financing to put together.

 That it would.

-Now if you're to buy these things, Off the shelf, you'd be running into many, many millions.
+Now, if you're to buy these things off the shelf, you'd be running into many, many millions.

 Right.